-The first Italian Women Publisher Fair in Italy was held in Rome from 8th of March to 11th March at the International Women's House at Trastevere in Rome.
+The first Italian Women Publisher Fair was held in Rome from 8th of March to 11th March at the International Women's House at Trastevere in Rome.

 The location at the International Women's House was not an accidental choice but due to its history, it means a political choice.